-If you’re a writer, or even if you’re a liberal arts student looking for the best laptop for college students, you’ve come to the right place.
+If you’re a writer, or even if you’re a liberal arts student looking for the best laptop for school, you’ve come to the right place.

-The bonus here is that our exclusive price comparison tool will help you find the cheapest price, so you don’t have to waste precious time digging through the web – which will be especially helpful with Black Friday 2018 coming up.
+Plus, we’ve included our exclusive price comparison tool, so you can find the cheapest price, so you don’t have to waste precious time digging through the web.
 If you want to see a more comprehensive list of prices and retailers, all you have to do is click the ‘view all prices’ link on each widget.

 The best laptops for writers:

 CPU: Intel Pentium Gold 4415Y | Graphics: Intel HD Graphics 615 | RAM: 4GB – 8GB | Screen: 10-inch 1,800 x 1,200 PixelSense Display | Storage: 64GB – 128GB SSD

 If you’re looking for the best laptop for writers, but you want something with tons of modern aesthetic that’s portable to boot, you can’t go wrong with the Microsoft Surface Go.
 Sure, you’re going to have to buy the keyboard separate, but once you get it, you’ll have an insanely portable laptop that is a delight to type on.
 The gorgeous PixelSense display is great for watching some Netflix in your down time, too.